MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxsyncpackages.md

 ---

 # required metadata
-title: "rxSyncPackages function (RevoScaleR) "
+title: "rxSyncPackages function (revoAnalytics) | Microsoft Docs"
-description: "  **NOTE: This new API is in pre-release mode and subject to change before final release.**  Synchronizes all packages listed in for database to the files system for a compute context.
-The packages contained in the database are installed on the file system so they can be loaded by R. rxSyncPackages should be called after SQL Server is restored to a new machine or if a R package on the file system is believed to be corrupted.  "
+description: "  Synchronizes all R packages installed in a database with the packages on the files system.
+The packages contained in the database are also installed on the file system so they can be loaded by R.  You might need to use rxSyncPackages if you rebuilt a server instance or restored SQL Server databases on a new machine, or if you think an R package on the file system is corrupted.  "
-keywords: "(RevoScaleR), rxSyncPackages, sync, synchronize, use, packages, sql"
+keywords: "(revoAnalytics), rxSyncPackages, sync, synchronize, use, packages, sql"
 author: "heidisteen"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "09/07/2017"
+ms.date: "01/24/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""